 On a sunny Saturday afternoon in mid-February, a small group of New Yorkers—beekeepers, environmentalists, and a handful of honey aficionados—huddled together in an empty SoHo office building for a local honey-tasting session.

 If this had been Portland or San Francisco, it wouldn’t have been a notable event—just a harmless gathering of honey connoisseurs.
-But in New York, bees are classified under section 161.01 of the health code as “wild animals,” and are just as illegal to own in the city as lions, cougars, alligators, or polar bears.
+But in New York, where they may be hydroponics, bees are classified under section 161.01 of the health code as “wild animals,” and are just as illegal to own in the city as lions, cougars, alligators, or polar bears.
 So a local honey-tasting event is, in many ways, an act of political defiance.

 True, there aren’t squad cars going around inspecting buildings for beehives on any given day, but the law can be invoked by a frightened neighbor who calls “311” to report a neighbor keeping buzzing colonies on the roof.